 is interpreted as the typical energy density of the $i$-th axion and is a function of $H_I, m_i \ \text{and} \ f_i$.

-While the bounds $\vartheta_{0,i} \in [-1,1]$ corresponds to a hypercube in $\vartheta_{0,i}$-space of side length 1, the Heaviside functions pick out a hyper-ellipsoidal shell over which to integrate.
-The shell is delimited by an inner and outer hyper-ellipsoid, whose $N$ principal axes are given by $\zeta_{\rm min}/c_i'$ and $\zeta_{\rm obs}/c_i'$ respectively, for $i \in \{1,\dots,N\}$.
-This integral cannot be computed analytically for $N>1$, however, we can gain intuition for how the anthropic probability depends on $c_i'$ by studying the two simplest cases: $N=1$ and $N=2$.
-The numerical solution to \cref{eqn:prob-theta-bounds} for $N=2$ is shown in \cref{fig:1-2-axion-probs} as a function of $c_1'$ for a few choices of $c_2'$ in the colorful lines.
+While the bounds $\vartheta_{0,i} \in [-1,1]$ corresponds to a hypercube in $\vartheta_{0,i}$-space of side length 2, the Heaviside functions pick out a hyper-ellipsoidal shell over which to integrate.
+The shell is delimited by an inner and outer hyper-ellipsoid, whose $N$ principal axes have squared lengths given by $\zeta_{\rm min}/c_i'$ and $\zeta_{\rm obs}/c_i'$ respectively, for $i \in \{1,\dots,N\}$.
+This integral cannot be computed analytically for $N>1$.
+However, we can gain intuition for how the anthropic probability depends on $c_i'$ by studying the two simplest cases: $N=1$ and $N=2$.
+The numerical evaluation of \cref{eqn:prob-theta-bounds} for $N=2$ is shown in \cref{fig:1-2-axion-probs} as a function of $c_1'$ for fixed choices of $c_2'$.
 The black dotted line shows the anthropic probability evaluated analytically for $N=1$, as a function of $c_1'$.
 In \cref{fig:1-2-axion-probs}, we choose the values $\zeta_{\rm min} = 2.5$, $\zeta_{\rm obs} = 5$, and $\zeta_{\rm max} = 100$.
 The vertical dashed lines indicate $\zeta_{\rm obs}$ and $\zeta_{\rm max}$.

 A main feature of \cref{fig:1-2-axion-probs} is the behavior for $c_1'>\zeta_{\rm max}$.
 In this regime, the anthropic probability is independent of the value of $c_1'$: once the typical energy density associated with the first axion exceeds the upper anthropic threshold, the allowed region is dominated by initial conditions in which $\vartheta_{0,1}$ is tuned small enough to satisfy the bound.
 This behavior is visible in both the one- and two-axion cases.
 More generally, any axion with $c_i'>\zeta_{\rm max}$ contributes to $\mathcal P$ in the same way, which is precisely what makes \cref{eqn:bookkeeping-result} tractable: in that limit every axion satisfies $c_i'>\zeta_{\rm max}$, so the result becomes independent of the individual values of $c_i'$ and we recover \cref{eqn:bookkeeping-result}.